How To Wash Towels

 Wash in Warm Water

-If the towel fiber wears best in cool-water washings, the label will tell you this.
+The label will tell you if the towel fiber wears best in cool water washings.
 Otherwise, warm is the best temperature to wash your towels in.

 Hot water can fade colors and reduce the softness the kids love.
 (And hey, who are we kidding here?
 Moms and Dads love it, too!)

-Use only half the recommended amount of laundry detergent to keep towels absorbent and soft.
-Wash towels at least once a week, every three to four days if needed.
+Use only half the recommended laundry detergent to keep towels absorbent and soft.
+Wash towels at least once weekly, every three to four days, if needed.

 Dry Towels Right